jhvanderschee/jekyllcodex/_without-plugin/rss-feed.md

 </rss>{% endraw %}
 ```

 This will create a XML feed with the 10 latest posts in it.
-To tell the browsers you have a RSS feed, add a simple line to the head of your HTML:
+To tell the browsers you have a web feed, add a simple line to the head of your HTML:

 ```
 {% raw %}<link rel="alternate" type="application/rss+xml" href="{{ site.url }}/feed.xml">{% endraw %}
 ```

+[/expand]

 ### Installation